 Beforehand scheduling might not be enough to cover everything your clinic needs.
-Therefore, LinkHMS supports the live queue functionality that embraces the smooth integration of walk-ins, minimal wait times, and clear appointment prioritization.
+Therefore, LinkHMS supports the live queue functionality that embraces smooth integration of walk-ins, minimal wait times, and clear appointment prioritization.

 The Receptionist manages the queue through the scheduling module.